Status: UK target

 Power forward | 6-9 | 235

 Hometown: Seattle, Wash.

 Kentucky made Banchero one of its biggest class of 2021 priorities with an early scholarship offer shortly after his sophomore season, and John Calipari drove that point home with a long-distance visit to see the Seattle standout early in the fall recruiting period.

 The interest is very much mutual.
 Banchero is already seen in recruiting circles as a possible Kentucky lean, despite an early scholarship offer from Duke and his family’s close ties to the hometown school, Washington, where his parents were both athletes.

-Banchero is one of the top power forward prospects in all of high school basketball, regardless of class, and has the reputation as a solid, hard-working scorer and rebounder who should play well with other talented frontcourt players.
-Despite being a year younger than much of the top competition, Banchero earned MVP honors at the annual NBPA Top 100 Camp this past summer.
+Banchero has long been one of the top power forward prospects in all of high school basketball, regardless of class, and he has the reputation as a solid, hard-working scorer and rebounder who should play well with other talented frontcourt players.
+Despite being a year younger than much of the top competition, Banchero earned MVP honors at the annual NBPA Top 100 Camp last summer.

 “He’s a tough, physical power forward that impacts the game with his rebounding, with his competitiveness, with his physicality, and his ability to score.
 He can score facing the rim.
 He can score with his back to it.
 He’s got good hands, nice touch.
 He’s developing post moves.
 He can make catch-and-shoot jump shots.
 Truth is, he’s one of the more consistent players in the country.
 He always plays with energy.
 He always competes.
 He always rebounds.
 And that’s something that translates to every level.
 You just know what you’re getting from him when he gets on the court.”